SangChan/algorithm/README.md

 # SWIFT PLAYGROUND

+## algorithmPlaygroud

-- algorithmPlaygroud : Leetcode and etc..
+- Leetcode and etc..

+## swift5

-- swift5 : start from swift 5 and patterns
+- start from swift 5
+- patterns

 # into c folders